deepdiveintoinfo/deepdiveinto2025/README.md

 ## 📢 **Acknowledgments**

-This project was inspired by the need for public accountability and transparency.
+This project was inspired by the need for public accountability and transparency called for in [this reddit post]().
 Special thanks to all contributors and collaborators who make this work possible.